CFehrmann/SurveySolutionsAPIv2/README.md

 <div align="justify">

-This is the updated version of the [Survey Solutions R API package](https://docs.mysurvey.solutions/headquarters/api/api-r-package/), based on the newly released [httr2](https://httr2.r-lib.org/index.html) package.
-Most of its features and syntax are the same as in the existing [SurveySolutionsAPI](https://github.com/michael-cw/SurveySolutionsAPI) package, and therefore it should be easy to integrate it in your existing workflow, based on the previous package.
-However as there are also some new features, as well as some cosmetic changes, we decided to release this package as a completely new one, such that users who do not want to switch to the new package or make use of the new features, can still work with the old package as usual.
+This is a new edition of the [Survey Solutions R API package](https://docs.mysurvey.solutions/headquarters/api/api-r-package/), based on the newly released [httr2](https://httr2.r-lib.org/index.html) package.
+Most of the syntax are the same as in the existing httr based [SurveySolutionsAPI](https://github.com/michael-cw/SurveySolutionsAPI) package, and therefore it should be easy to integrate it in your existing workflow, if you used the previous edition.

+Nevertheless, there are several other updates like more meaningful error messages and other cosmetic changes and there are also quite a bunch of new features.
+Therefore i decided to release this package as a completely new one, such that users who do not want to switch to the new package or make use of the new features, can still work with the old package as usual.

 Nevertheless a transition to the new package is recommended.
 New features in this package are: